CureMeAbroad

 What are the four types of melanoma?

-Four types of melanoma consist of superficial spreading melanoma, nodular melanoma, lentigo maligna melanoma, and acral lentiginous melanoma.
+The four types of melanoma are superficial spreading melanoma, nodular melanoma, lentigo maligna melanoma, and acral lentiginous melanoma.

-Which of the 4 types of melanoma is the most dangerous?
+Which of the four types of melanoma is the most dangerous?

-Superficial spreading melanoma is the most common of the 4 types of melanoma.
+Superficial spreading melanoma is the most common type of melanoma, accounting for the majority of melanoma cases.

-Are the 4 types of melanoma all caused by sun exposure?
+Are all four types of melanoma caused by sun exposure?

 References